aotantawy/spring-hibernate-tutorial/README.md

 ### Dependency injection & Inversion of control

-  - Let say you create class A and this class take an object of class B as a parameter for the constructor, this hierarchy makes a dependency (class A depend upon class B), the problem arises when you have a set of classes and each class depend upon another class this will make your software highly coupled (bad architecture) as some parts will be collapsed when we change something
+  - Let say you create class A and this class take an object of class B as a parameter for the constructor, this hierarchy makes a dependency (class A depend upon class B), the problem arises when you have a set of classes and each class depend upon another set of classes this will make your software highly coupled (bad architecture) as some parts will be collapsed when we change something
   ```java
   class B {
     // Some code